MiguelVazB/StoryDigest/README.md

 ## Usage

-1. Open your browser and navigate to `http://localhost:3000`.
+1. Open your browser and navigate to `https://storydigest.netlify.app/`.
 2. Enter the URL of the article you want to summarize.
 3. Click the "Summarize" button to get a brief summary of the article.
+4. You'll have access to recent article summaries.